turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 29:38 [[start:1778810][end:1780048]] We're bounding surprise.
 [[start:1780144][end:1781344]] We're doing Active Inference.
-[[start:1781392][end:1791880]] Surprising minimization goals, reward never need to come into play to give an account of how those systems could arise and be stabilized.
+[[start:1781392][end:1791880]] Surprisal minimization goals, reward never need to come into play to give an account of how those systems could arise and be stabilized.
 [[start:1792880][end:1803000]] These epistemic communities are consolidated by those shared beliefs and in turn tend to produce perceptions of reality that reinforce those shared beliefs.
-[[start:1803160][end:1814050]] And on the top right is just a little teaser of what a Bayesian graphical model looks like of the kind that they deployed in this paper.
+[[start:1803160][end:1814050]] And on the top right is just a little teaser of what a Bayesian graphical model looks like of the kind that they deployed in this  .

-30:16 [[start:1816980][end:1845560]] And here we see some of the results from their parameter sweeping, exploring different combinations of parameters and looking at topics like polarization index and reattenance rate and so all kinds of statistics that can be drawn upon, connected to the generative model and also all kinds of opportunities and interfaces to relate this to empirical data as well as suggest experiments.
+30:16 [[start:1816980][end:1845560]] And here we see some of the results from their parameter sweeping, exploring different combinations of parameters and looking at topics like polarization index and reattenance rate, and so all kinds of statistics that can be drawn upon, connected to the generative model, and also all kinds of opportunities and interfaces to relate this to empirical data as well as to suggest experiments.

 30:45 [[start:1845640][end:1848604]] So Mahault is going to talk more about this and it's awesome work.
-[[start:1848722][end:1868656]] And then late breaking news only several days ago, five or so days ago, an amazing new pre [unk]print was put up by Connor Hines and colleagues and it was just too cool not to include here and reflects the very rapid pace of collaborative development in the Active Inference ecosystem.
+[[start:1848722][end:1868656]] And then late breaking news: only several days ago, five or so days ago, an amazing new preprint was put up by Connor Heins and colleagues and it was just too cool not to include here and reflects the very rapid pace of collaborative development in the Active Inference ecosystem.
-[[start:1868768][end:1872260]] And this is their work collective behavior from surprise minimization.
+[[start:1868768][end:1872260]] And this is their work "Collective behavior from surprise minimization."
 [[start:1872760][end:1877510]] And they made every point I wanted to make here and now.

 31:18 [[start:1878360][end:1881080]] Collective motion is ubiquitous in nature.
-[[start:1881660][end:1889496]] Typically, such macroscopic patterns arise from decentralized local interactions among constituent components e.
+[[start:1881660][end:1889496]] Typically, such macroscopic patterns arise from decentralized local interactions among constituent components e.g.
-[[start:1889518][end:1893630]] G, individual fish in a school there's that word individual again.
+[[start:1889518][end:1893630]] individual fish in a school.
+There's that word individual again.
-[[start:1894560][end:1907040]] Preeminent models of this process describe individuals as self propelled particles, subject to self generated motion and social forces such as short range repulsion and long range attraction or alignment.
+[[start:1894560][end:1907040]] Preeminent models of this process describe individuals as self propelled particles, subject to self-generated motion and social forces such as short-range repulsion and long-range attraction or alignment.

 31:48 [[start:1908660][end:1911628]] However, organisms are not particles.

-31:51 [[start:1911804][end:1914320]] They are probabilistic decision makers.
+31:51 [[start:1911804][end:1914320]] They are probabilistic decision-makers.
 [[start:1914820][end:1916640]] They're cognitive particles.
 [[start:1917400][end:1921616]] We introduce an approach to modeling collective behavior based on Active Inference.
-[[start:1921808][end:1928980]] This cognitive framework casts behavior as the consequence of a single imperative to minimize surprise.
+[[start:1921808][end:1928980]] This cognitive framework casts behavior as the consequence of a single imperative: to minimize surprise.
-[[start:1929480][end:1939284]] Again, if you want to, you can contrast that with reward learning, where the imperative is to maximize reward in Active Inference and the free energy principle.
+[[start:1929480][end:1939284]] Again, if you want to, you can contrast that with reward-learning, where the imperative is to maximize reward.
+In Active Inference and the free energy principle.

-32:19 [[start:1939412][end:1948220]] We're taking a path of least action not the laziest path or the most passive one, but a little bit more technically a path of least action.
+32:19 [[start:1939412][end:1948220]] we're taking a path of least action, not the laziest path or the most passive one, but a little bit more technically a path of least action.
 [[start:1949280][end:1950888]] And we're minimizing surprise.
 [[start:1950984][end:1958060]] We're bounding surprise with variational free energy and it turns out that that helps us minimize surprise and maximize model evidence.
-[[start:1958140][end:1962204]] And it can include things like novelty and curiosity seeking very naturally.
+[[start:1958140][end:1962204]] And it can include things like novelty and curiosity-seeking very naturally.
 [[start:1962252][end:1966450]] So this doesn't mean we're squeezing the juice out of life at all.

-32:47 [[start:1967480][end:1984330]] We demonstrate that many empirically observed collective phenomena including cohesion milling and directed motion emerge naturally when considering behavior as driven by active Bayesian inference without explicitly building behavioral rules or goals into individual agents.
+32:47 [[start:1967480][end:1984330]] We demonstrate that many empirically observed collective phenomena including cohesion, milling and directed motion emerge naturally when considering behavior as driven by active Bayesian inference without explicitly building behavioral rules or goals into individual agents.

 33:05 [[start:1985180][end:1990916]] No reward, no goal, no master of the collective.
 [[start:1991108][end:2002140]] Furthermore, we show that Active Inference can recover and generalize the classical notion of social forces as agents attempt to suppress prediction errors that conflict with their expectations.
-[[start:2002480][end:2014304]] By exploring the parameter space of the beliefbased model we reveal nontrivial relationships between the individual beliefs and group properties like polarization and the tendency to visit different collective states.
+[[start:2002480][end:2014304]] By exploring the parameter space of the belief- based model we reveal nontrivial relationships between the individual beliefs and group properties like polarization and the tendency to visit different collective states.
-[[start:2014502][end:2024820]] We also explore how individual beliefs about uncertainty, metacognition beliefs about beliefs determine collective decision making accuracy.
+[[start:2014502][end:2024820]] We also explore how individual beliefs about uncertainty, metacognition - beliefs about beliefs - determine collective decision making accuracy.

 33:45 [[start:2025480][end:2032500]] What if when you voted or shared your perspective on what we were going to have for dinner you also conveyed an uncertainty estimate?
 [[start:2032580][end:2035530]] How confident are you about that being the case?